marian42/marian42.github.io/content/article/wfc/index.md

 # About blocks, prototypes and modules

 The world is generated from a set of ~100 blocks, which I made with Blender.
-I started out with a small number of blocks and made more whenever I felt like it.
+I started out with a small number of blocks and made more whenever I had some spare time.

 {{< img "blocks.png" "" >}}